CodeYourFuture/CYF-Workshops/git-day-1/README.md

-Our Git timeline starts off with some commits like this ( there will be more than 3 commits in the actual history ):
+Our Git timeline starts off with some commits like this:
 ```mermaid
 ---
 title: cyf-demo-repo